A message pops up on your computer, warning you that malware has been detected.

 Skeptic: a person who has or shows doubt about something – Merriam Webster

-If there were one skill I could magically impart to my Ask Leo! readers … hell, on the entire technology-using, internet-loving universe – it would be the skill of healthy skepticism.
+If there were one skill I could magically impart to my Ask Leo! readers — hell, on the entire technology-using, internet-loving universe — it would be healthy skepticism.

-I don’t mean that you believe nothing and trust no one.
-I mean simply that you question before you believe, and ask before you trust.
+I’m not suggesting you believe nothing and trust no one.
+I mean that before you believe, you question, and before you trust, you learn.

-Truly, being skeptical is really the only solution to the scenarios I’ve outlined above.
+Truly, being skeptical is the only solution to the scenarios I’ve outlined above.

-In each case, it’s critical that you not blindly trust the information presented to you.
-In each case, you must question whether or not the person or company at the other end of the message actually has your best interests in mind.
+In each case, it’s critical you not blindly trust the information presented to you.
+In each case, you must question whether or not the person or company at the other end of the message has your best interests in mind.
 Is the story they’re telling accurate?
 Verifiably accurate?
-Do you know – beyond a doubt – that they are who they say they are?
+Do you know beyond doubt that they are who they say they are?

 If the answer to any of those questions is “no”, or even “I’m not sure”, then stop.
-Stop and take whatever additional steps make sense to confirm that what you’re being told is legitimate.
+Stop and take additional steps to confirm what you’re being told is legitimate.

 It might mean some internet research, calling them back, or asking a trusted friend or resource for their opinion.